hubtype/botonic-examples/example-nlu/README.md

      maxSeqLen: 20,
    })
    ```
-   `maxSeqLen` defines the maximum length of the sentences to train the NN.
-As webchat is a messaging channel, a `maxSeqLen` of 20 will be enough to cover our needs (_it's pretty uncommon that a user types an input of more of 20 words_).
+   `maxSeqLen` defines the maximum length of the sequences generated to train the NN (_it's pretty uncommon that a user types an input of more of 20 words_).
-3. Before start training our model, we need to split the data into two sets; one for training and one for evaluating the model. `testPercentage` is the percentage of examples that will be used to do the evaluation.
+3. Before start training our model, we need to split the data into two sets; one for training and one for evaluating the model.
 This can be done with:
    ```ts
    const [xTrain, xTest, yTrain, yTest] = nlu.trainTestSplit({
      data: data,
      testPercentage: 0.1,
    })
    ```
+   `testPercentage` is the percentage of examples that will be used to do the evaluation.
 4. Finally, we will use a predefined template of NN to do the training:

    ```ts